-- 1. Senior expenses

-- 2. Interest on Series A and liquidity line (pro-rata)

-- 3. Interest on Series B (if not deferred)

-- 4. Principal repayment on Series A and B (sequential)

-- 5. Interest on Series B (if deferred)

-- 6. Reserve fund replenishment

-- 7. Interest on Series C

-- 8. Principal repayment on Series C

-- 9. Junior costs
+- 1. Senior expenses - 2.
+Interest on Series A and liquidity line (pro-rata) - 3.
+Interest on Series B (if not deferred)() - 4.
+During the replenishment period, application of "amortisation available funds" in the following order: - a.
+Purchase of additional loans and credit lines - b.
+Credit to the principal proceeds account up to 5% of the outstanding amount of Series A and Series B notes - c.
+Amortisation of Series A notes - 5.
+After the replenishment period, principal repayment on Series A and B (sequential) - 6.
+Interest on Series B (if deferred)() - 7.
+Reserve fund replenishment - 8.
+Interest on Series C - 9.
+Principal repayment on Series C - 10.
+Junior costs - () Interest on Series B notes will be deferred if cumulative defaults exceed 5% of portfolio balance at closing